Jelmerro/Vieb/FAQ.md

 Keep in mind that while this works, it's entirely possible for them to block Firefox as well in the future.
 See [this issue](https://github.com/Jelmerro/Vieb/issues/50) for more background information.

-Another thing you might encounter, is that strict site isolation is required for your session to be preserved.
+Another thing you might encounter, is that strict site isolation is required for your Google sign-in to be preserved.
 You can enable this on startup with "--strict-site-isolation", though this will block Vieb from accessing iframes in follow mode.
 If you rely heavily on Google services it might be worth the trade-off to use this startup option, which offers for more reliable Google logins at the cost of a limited follow mode implementation.